Explore the Watershed

 For more than 50 years, Wissahickon Trails has worked with individuals and community organizations to gain permission to hundreds of acres to complete the Green Ribbon Trail.
 By visiting the trail, you can become part of a community tradition.

 Early on along its northern portion, the trail intersects a power line right-of-way.
 Here, Wissahickon Trails worked with PECO Energy Company to restore a meadow of native grasses and wildflowers.
-You can stop to see a variety of pollinators, including butterflies and birds.
+It is also the site of the $1.4MWissahickon Headwaters Stream & Riparian Restoration.
+The project reconnected the stream channel with its floodplain along 1,775 linear feet of the Wissahickon Creek and transformed a once eroded, channelized, and degraded headwater stream into a functional and attractive landscape that manages stormwater and provides vital habitat.
+You can stop to see a variety of wildlife, including butterflies, birds, frogs and more.

 Along this section of the trail you’ll hike through a diverse mosaic of environments.
 The area is made up of meadows and distinct kinds of forests.
 The different kinds of plants found here allow for many kinds of insects and wildlife, from monarch and red-banded hairstreak butterflies, to pickerel and green frogs.